darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ### linear chroma grading

 Linear chroma grading affects the chroma dimension proportionally to its input value, at constant hue and luminance.
-It does this globally, with a flat coefficient (using the _global chroma_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global chroma_), as well as on each of the _shadows_, _mid-tones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ### perceptual saturation grading

 Perceptual chroma grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue.
-It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _mid-tones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ### perceptual brilliance grading

 Perceptual brilliance grading affects both the luminance and the chroma dimensions, in a perceptual space, proportionally to its input value, at constant hue, and in a direction orthogonal to the saturation.
 Its effect is close to that of changing exposure, but scaled perceptually.
-It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _midtones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).
+It does this globally, with a flat coefficient (using the _global saturation_), as well as on each of the _shadows_, _mid-tones_ and _highlights_ masks (defined in the [_masks_](#masks-tab) tab under _luminance ranges_).

 ## 4 ways tab